-Recently Issued Accounting Pronouncements: In May 2014, the FASB issued ASU No. 2014-9, "Revenue from Contracts with Customers", which is the new comprehensive revenue recognition standard that will supersede existing revenue recognition guidance under U.S. GAAP.
+Recently Issued Accounting Pronouncements: In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-9, "Revenue from Contracts with Customers," which is the new comprehensive revenue recognition standard that will supersede existing revenue recognition guidance under U.S. GAAP.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to a customer in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods and services.
 To achieve this principle, an entity identifies the contract with a customer, identifies the separate performance obligations in the contract, determines the transaction price, allocates the transaction price to the separate performance obligations and recognizes revenue when each separate performance obligation is satisfied.
 This ASU allows for both retrospective and prospective methods of adoption.
-In July 2015, the FASB approved a one-year deferral of the effective date of the standard.
-As such, the new standard will become effective for annual and interim periods beginning after December 15, 2017 with early adoption on the original effective date permitted.
-The Company is currently evaluating the impact of adopting this standard on its consolidated financial statements.
+The Company will adopt this standard January 1, 2018 and has not yet selected a transition method.
+The Company continues to evaluate the impact of adopting this standard on its consolidated financial statements.
+Customer reimbursements for customer owned tooling, pre-production engineering, and product engineering costs connected with activities that would be identified as performance obligations under the new standard are currently recorded as a reduction to costs.
+Under the new standard, the Company expects these reimbursements to be recognized as revenue.
+While our evaluation is ongoing, we do not expect the adoption of this standard to have a material impact on the Company's results of operations or financial position.